This may or not not be an artist’s depiction of one of my book signings. š

 What do you, True Believers?
 Are extroverted writers at a disadvantage compared to their introverted peers?
 Do need to take special steps to remain productive in a normally solitary profession?
 What are those steps?
 Iād love to hear your ideas!

-Just a quick blog today since Iām busier than a workaholic.
+He kinda looks like me…if I was skinnier than a bean pole. šJust a quick blog today since Iām busier than a workaholic.
 At least thatās how it feels.
 But thatās a story for another time.

 First, I want to announce that I plan, schedule permitting, to attend Alma-Con in Alma, Michigan, February 5-7.
 My friend/co-author Eric Anderson will be running a table for his ministry Nerd Chapel in the vendorās hall, where he will also be selling our devotional, 42: Discovering Faith Through Fandom.
 Iāll be there helping him with his table and a worship service he plans to have that Sunday.
 Feel free to come see us.